BetterWorks/django-impersonate/README.txt

 If you do not want to use even the default exclusions then set the setting to an emply list/tuple.

+IMPERSONATE_CUSTOM_USER_QUERYSET

+A string that represents a function (e.g. 'module.submodule.mod.function_name') that allows more fine grained control over what users a user can impersonate.
+It takes one argument, the request object, and should return a QuerySet.
+Only the users in this queryset can be impersonated.

+This function will not be called when the request has an unauthorised users, and will only be called when the user is allowed to impersonate (cf.
+IMPERSONATE_REQUIRE_SUPERUSER and IMPERSONATE_CUSTOM_ALLOW )

+Regardless of what this function returns, a user cannot impersonate a superuser, even if there are superusers in the returned QuerySet.

+It is optional, and if it is not present, the user can impersonate any user (i.e. the default is User.objects.all())

+IMPERSONATE_CUSTOM_ALLOW

+A string that represents a function (e.g. 'module.submodule.mod.function_name') that allows more fine grained control over who can use the impersonation.
+It takes one argument, the request object, and should return True to allow impesonation.
+Regardless of this setting, the user must be logged in to impersonate.
+If this setting is used, IMPERSONATE_REQUIRE_SUPERUSER is ignored.

+It is optional, and if it is not present, the previous rules about superuser and IMPERSONATE_REQUIRE_SUPERUSER apply.

 Copyright & Warranty